How Do Contractions Feel?

 Contractions are a very hard thing to describe to someone that has never felt them.
 I remember when I was pregnant with my first baby wanting to know what to expect.
 So for those of you out there, that are expecting your first baby, I will try to put it into words for you.

-A contraction may start with a small tingle somewhere in your low abdomen and then grow and grow, passing to the surrounding muscles with a sort of cramp like feeling.
+A contraction may start with a small tingle somewhere in your low abdomen and then grow and grow, passing to the surrounding muscles, with a sort of cramp like feeling.
 Some women say it is like a dull ache that grows in strength.
 It can spread to your back, or down near the tailbone, and start to ‘dig’ into the muscles.
-It could be described like a wave that pushes up and up in intensity, while you breathe through it in big deep breaths, trying not to fight your body… until you can feel the contraction start to ‘let go’ and ease back down again.
+It could also be described like a "wave" that grows in intensity, while you breathe through it in big deep breaths, trying not to fight your body… until you can feel the contraction start to ‘let go’ and ease back down again.
 Sometimes this takes longer than you would expect but, at least you know that it’s almost over and you can feel the release.

 Since everyone has different levels of pain tolerance and different ways of describing things, you probably won't get two same answers.
 I have three children and the contractions felt a little different each time I was in labor.
 The position of your baby can effect how uncomfortable your contractions are.
 For instance, with my second child, my baby had dropped very low into my pelvis, almost a month before he was born.
 So during labor with each contraction I had more pain in my tail bone area than in my stomach.
 For me when I was about 8cm. dilated and I got into the birth pool, it was an amazing relief!
 I wished I had gotten in sooner, It made all the pain so much easier to handle!